-NYC Health Commissioner Dr. Oxiris Barbot resigns over de Blasio's handling of coronavirus pandemic
+NYC health commissioner resigns, citing de Blasio's handling of coronavirus pandemic

 Barbot reportedly told Monahan that she could only provide 50,000 masks.

-“I don’t give two rats’ a—es about your cops,” Barbot reportedly said.
+“I don’t give two rats’ a--es about your cops,” Barbot reportedly said.
 “I need them for others.”

 CLICK HERE TO GET THE FOX NEWS APP